lisakikuch/diary_app/README.md

 - Backend: Express.js, MySQL

 ## 📝 Description
-This app lets users write diary entries, assign multiple tags (like “Work”, “Travel”, “Thoughts”), and choose a mood for each one.
+This is a diary app that lets users write diary entries, assign multiple tags (like “Work”, “Travel”, “Thoughts”), and choose a mood for each one.
 Users can also filter entries by tags and see when each entry was created or last updated.

 On the frontend, I used **useContext** and **useReducer** to manage state locally.
 This means the UI updates instantly when something changes, without needing to re-fetch everything from the server, making the app feel smoother and more responsive.
 I alse used **Navigation** for a smooth transition between multiple screens.